-As a part of its mission of collection and dissemination of data on cancer, IARC recognises the need for a specific approach to collecting and disseminating childhood cancer data.
-Following the publication of the two volumes of International Incidence of Childhood Cancer in 1988 (IICC-1) and 1998 (IICC-2) , IARC is launching, in collaboration with IACR, the third monograph of the series.
-The new publication will fill the gap in the availability of international data on childhood cancer incidence, after the two previous volumes covering roughly the 1970s and 1980s, respectively.
+As a part of its mission of collecting and disseminating data on cancer, IARC recognizes the need for a specific approach to collecting and disseminating childhood cancer data.
+Following the publication of the first two volumes of International Incidence of Childhood Cancer in 1988 (IICC-1) and 1998 (IICC-2) , IARC launched, in collaboration with IACR, the third monograph in the series.
+The new publication will fill the gap in the availability of international data on childhood cancer incidence, after the two previous volumes, which covered roughly the 1970s and the 1980s, respectively.